 UK property investment continues to remain on the radar of investors despite the shifting political landscape in the European continent.
 For behind all that Brexit brouhaha is a serious housing undersupply — a growing dilemma that continues to drive prices and rents in the UK property market.
 Which cities have the best rental growth?
 We examine the top cities in the UK and their corresponding vacancy rates.

 How Vacancy Rates Affect Your UK Property Investment

 The ongoing shortage of housing in the UK has become so severe that it has reached crisis proportions.
 The UK’s population continues to rise and the Government struggles with spurring on the construction sector in order to tackle the escalating crisis.

 The industry has not been able to keep up with housing demand for a while now due to a variety of reasons — among them being the difficulty in procuring suitable land and building approvals.

 Not all land can be used to build housing in the UK.
 This is a highly contentious issue, where the need to house the country’s rising population wars against environmental concerns.

 Those interested in UK Property Investment will want to pay attention to which areas are in demand, as demand drives pricing and rental.
 Where there is demand, investment will soon follow.

 So, which UK cities have a greater demand for housing, and which cities, less?
-We analysed vacancy rates and population growth in major UK cities using the latest data from the Office for National Statistics (ONS, 2018).
+We analysed vacancy rates and population growth in major UK cities using the latest data from the Ministry of Housing, Communities & Local Government (2018).